sunfounder/ai-explorer-lab-kit/docs/source/gpt_lesson/gpt_feel.rst

    import sys
    import os
    import subprocess
-   import ADC0834
+   from fusion_hat import ADC

    # gets API Key from environment variable OPENAI_API_KEY
    client = openai.OpenAI(api_key=OPENAI_API_KEY)
+   os.system("fusion_hat enable_speaker")

    TTS_OUTPUT_FILE = 'tts_output.mp3'

-   # Set up the ADC0834 module
+   # Set up the photoresistor
-   ADC0834.setup(cs=17,clk=22,dio=27)
+   photoresistor = ADC('A0')

    instructions_text = '''
    You are a light assistant.
 Your task is to determine if the current light conditions are suitable for reading based on the photosensor value provided by the user.

    The photosensor value range is:
    - 0: Brightest
-   - 255: Darkest
+   - 4095: Darkest

    Input Format:
    "photoresistor: [value], message: [user query]"

    Output Guidelines:
-   1. If the light is sufficient for reading (e.g., value <= 100), respond positively.
+   1. If the light is sufficient for reading (e.g., value <= 2000), respond positively.
-   2. If the light is too dim (e.g., value > 100), suggest increasing brightness.
+   2. If the light is too dim (e.g., value > 2000), suggest increasing brightness.
    3. Include the sensor value in your response to explain your reasoning.

    Example Input:
-   photoresistor: 75, message: Is the light good for reading?
+   photoresistor: 150, message: Is the light good for reading?

    Example Output:
    Yes, the light is suitable for reading.
-A value of 75 indicates moderate brightness.
+A value of 150 indicates moderate brightness.

    '''

    assistant = client.beta.assistants.create(
       name="BOT",